VladV32/CommentsBlock/README.md

 ## About

 This project provides a web application for managing user comments.
-Users can create accounts and leave comments.
+Users can create, leave comments.

 ## Installation